How Much Can I Claim For A Hit And Run Accident?

 Our team will always work to get your compensation settlement as quickly as possible.

-As the circumstances of each accident and the injuries suffered are different, it can be difficult to estimate the total amount of compensation you could be entitled to claim.
+As each accident’s circumstances and the injuries suffered are different, it can be difficult to estimate the total amount of compensation you could be entitled to claim.
 The table below looks at common injuries that people often suffer as a result of road traffic accidents.
 This can help to give you an idea of the amount of compensation that you could be entitled to claim.
-These guidelines show the different amounts of money you could be awarded for different types and severities of injury.
+These guidelines show the different amounts of money you could be awarded for different injury types and severities.

 How much compensation you could be awarded for special damages will be unique to your claim.
 Early in your claim, we will be able to advise you on what you could claim for.
 As these figures are unique to each claimant, we can not give you figures for what you could claim.